cookiecutter/cookiecutter/README.rst

 * `cookiecutter-es6-boilerplate`_: A cookiecutter for front end projects in ES6.
 * `cookiecutter-webpack`_: A template for webpack 2 projects with hot reloading, babel es6 modules, and react.
+* `cookiecutter-typescript-webpack`_: A template for webpack 4 typescript projects, awseome-typescript-loader, es6 modules, and react.
 * `cookiecutter-jquery`_: A jQuery plugin project template based on jQuery Boilerplate.
 * `cookiecutter-jswidget`_: A project template for creating a generic front-end,